Updated May 7, 2018

-Giulia Enders is a 25-year-old Ph.D. student at the Institute for Medical Microbiology in Frankfurt, Germany, and the author of an unlikely bestseller.
-Published last year under the German title Darm mit Charme (Charming Bowels) and this week in English as Gut: The Inside Story of Our Body’s Most Underrated Organ, it’s already sold a million copies and been published in 30 languages.
+Giulia Enders is a Ph.D. student at the Institute for Medical Microbiology in Frankfurt, Germany, and the author of an unlikely bestseller.
+Published in 2014 under the German title Darm mit Charme (Charming Bowels) and the following year in English as Gut: The Inside Story of Our Body’s Most Underrated Organ, the book has been published in 30 languages, and sold over 3 million copies.
 Gut is, in fact, charming in its wide-eyed admiration of interior functions—including the intricate (and often life-saving) choreography involved in a bout of vomiting—and informative when Enders discusses the newest research into the subtle and unexpected links between the brain, the gut and its host of microbes.

 Q: How did you come to turn your fascination with our intestinal processes into an international bestseller?